Here’s our pole barn house design guide covering popular features, kits, cost and some pros & cons.

 Types of Pole Barn Style Houses

-Pole Barn houses enjoy numerous styles when it comes to their specific exteriors and interiors.
-However, the three most prominent styles are Rustic, Ranch and Modern.
-The most industrial of all is the Rustic Pole Barn House style that features unfinished textures, rugged interior walls, and exposed metalwork.
+Pole barn houses enjoy numerous styles when it comes to their specific exteriors and interiors.
+However, the three most prominent styles are Rustic, Ranch, and Modern.
+The most industrial of all is the rustic pole barn House style, which features unfinished textures, rugged interior walls, and exposed metalwork.

-Meanwhile, contrary to these are the Modern Barn houses, that characterize the much-updated existing features and further focusing on wellness and clean, crisped lines.
+Meanwhile, contrary to these are the Modern Barn houses, which characterize the much-updated existing features and further focus on wellness and clean, crisped lines.
 In the end, the most traditional of all is the Ranch style homes that are still admired by homeowners and architects around the world.
 They feature plenty of living and private spaces with outdoor patios connected.

-Pole Barn Kit prices range from $4,000 to $50,000 respective on the size, specifications, and quality.
-For a residential purpose, the house kit may rise up to $100,000 considering the wall openings, insulation, roofing, moldings, downspouts, and gutters.
+Pole barn kit prices range from $4,000 to $50,000 depending on the size, specifications, and quality.
+For residential purposes, the house kit may rise to $100,000, considering the wall openings, insulation, roofing, moldings, downspouts, and gutters.

 The kits could be further customized depending on the colors of the exteriors, the outer and inner framing and overall sheeting.